Immigration Enforcement: Political issues, confrontations and controversy

 The Corporate Watch report followed the high profile "Byron Burgers Case", where the hamburger restaurant chain collaborated with Immigration Enforcement to set up a "sting operation", calling in workers for early morning meetings where they were met by Immigration Enforcement arrest teams.
 The Corporate Watch report found that this case was part of a wider pattern in which "Immigration Officers seek to follow up tip-offs by contacting employers and asking them to collaborate ahead of raids.
-This collaboration may include: handing over staff lists; handing over personal details including home addresses, which are then raided; helping arrange “arrests by appointment”, as in Byron's case and also mentioned in the leaked “Operation Centurion” files."
+This collaboration may include: handing over staff lists; handing over personal details including home addresses, which are then raided; helping arrange "arrests by appointment", as in Byron's case and also mentioned in the leaked "Operation Centurion" files."

-Immigration is a very political issue within the United Kingdom; a Statista-backed survey revealed that many respondents believed immigration to be the third biggest issue the UK is facing as of March 2024, which has put Immigration Enforcement at the forefront of issues surrounding migration, refugees and those opposed to immigration law.
+Immigration is a very political issue within the United Kingdom; a Statista-backed survey revealed that 50 percent of respondents believed immigration to be the biggest issue the UK is facing as of January 2026, which has put Immigration Enforcement at the forefront of issues surrounding migration, refugees and those opposed to immigration law.
 Many groups, such as the "No Border network" and "Anti Raids" are vehemently opposed to the organisation and the way it operates.
 In some instances, IOs have had their vehicles damaged, with tyres slashed and windows broken.
 An instance of this was an attack on IOs in Shadwell, East London in September 2015.
 Whilst IOs conducted a visit to a shop in the area, a number of people attacked their vehicles, resulting in damage to a number of vans and an unmarked car.

 Public Accounts Committee report

-In September 2020, the Public Accounts Committee published a report that was highly critical of the IE. The Committee found that Home Office had "no idea" what the IE unit had achieved since being established.
-The Committee also found that officials were reliant on "disturbingly weak evidence" when assessing the efficacy of immigration enforcement policies.
+In September 2020, the Public Accounts Committee published a report that was highly critical of the IE. The committee found that Home Office had "no idea" what the IE unit had achieved since being established.
+The committee also found that officials were reliant on "disturbingly weak evidence" when assessing the efficacy of immigration enforcement policies.
 The report warned that there was a risk that the IE's policy decision were based purely on "assumption and prejudice" and concluded that a lack of diversity among senior management risked a repeat of the Windrush scandal.